System Design Space

 Key question: Where can data be modified without authorization?

-Threat example: Payload manipulation between BFF and backend service.
+Threat example: The request payload is changed between the BFF and the backend service.

-Controls: Message signatures, checksums, immutable logs, strict authz.
+Controls: Message signatures, checksums, immutable logs, and strict authorization.

 RRepudiation